PRISM — Personality Profile · BD SELECT

 Synthesis, coaching advice and environment fit

-Paulo Velasquez presents a builder-analyst profile: the combination of very high Drive (8.4) and solid Change (6.8) describes someone who explores new ideas and then structures them into reliable, finished outcomes.
-His composure (Mind 5.9) supports sustained performance under routine pressure, and his measured social style (People 4.4) suits depth over breadth in relationships.
-The defining tension of the profile sits in Cooperation (1.3): the same competitive intensity that powers his persistence can crowd out listening, flexibility and shared ownership.
-Development investment should concentrate there — the rest of the profile is an asset base to protect.
+Paulo Velasquez combines very high Drive (8.4) with solid Change (6.8).
+He explores new ideas, then turns them into reliable, finished results.
+His composure (Mind 5.9) helps him perform under routine pressure.
+His measured social style (People 4.4) favours a few deep relationships over many contacts.
+The main tension sits in Cooperation (1.3).
+The competitive energy that powers his persistence can crowd out listening and flexibility.
+Development work should focus there.
+The rest of the profile is a strength to protect.

 Coaching Advice